 Students from Shaw University learn about NASA content.

 Up to 10 scholarships may be awarded contingent upon receipt of federal funds and quality of proposals

 Student applications will be evaluated based on academic merit, prior success in STEM coursework, research and/or hands-on projects in STEM, extracurricular activities (e.g., teams, clubs, and relevant work experience), faculty recommendation and demonstrated interest in NASA and a career in STEM.

-Must be currently enrolled as a full-time freshman, sophomore, or junior (minimum 12 credit hours) at an accredited Minority Serving Institution (MSI) or Historically Black College or University (HBCU) in the State of North Carolina (part F of the HEA, 20 U.S. Code § 1067q).
+The student must be currently enrolled as a full-time freshman, sophomore or junior (minimum 12 credit hours) at an accredited Minority Serving Institution (MSI) or Historically Black College or University (HBCU) in the State of North Carolina (part F of the HEA, 20 U.S. Code § 1067q).

 If you are unclear as to whether your university/college is eligible, please send an email to the contact listed below.

 Must be pursuing a bachelor’s degree in a STEM discipline of interest to NASA or the broader aerospace industry.
 Links to NASA Mission Directorates:

 The student must have completed at least one semester majoring in STEM at the time of application.

 Students who have transferred from an accredited community college within the North Carolina Community College System (NCCCS) entering their junior year ARE eligible to apply if all other eligibility requirements are met.